 Some other gold ETFs that you might want to compare:

-If you choose to invest in gold futures or options, what you’re essentially doing is placing a bet on the future price of Gold.
-While both gold options and gold futures are derivatives, gold options are more flexible and give the investor more flexibility.
+Advanced investors could also consider investing in gold futures or options.
+If you choose to invest in this way, what you’re essentially doing is placing a bet on the future price of gold.
+While both gold options and gold futures are derivatives, gold options can give the investor more flexibility.

 Is Buying Gold a Good Investment?